nils-hamel/spherical-camera/README.md

 </p>
 <br />

-As the sensors are replaced by traditional cameras, the device has to be calibrated in order to obtain the desired ideal images.
-The calibration procedure proposed in [3] is considered for the _scanvan_ project prototype.
+As the sensors are replaced by traditional cameras, the device has to be calibrated in order to obtain the desired ideal images, usually represented using equirectangular mappings.
+The calibration procedure proposed in [3] was considered for the _ScanVan Project_ prototype.
 The following image gives an example of the obtained capture using the calibrated prototype :

 <br />
 <p align="center">
 <img src="https://github.com/nils-hamel/spherical-camera/blob/master/doc/image/camera-3.jpg?raw=true" width="480">
 <br />
-<i>Example of device capture in equirectangular mapping - Image : Charles Papon & Marcelo Kaihara</i>
+<i>Example of device capture in equirectangular mapping (the camera parts and operator are removed from the image) - Image : Charles Papon & Marcelo Kaihara</i>
 </p>
 <br />

 Of course, the manufacture of the mirror and the mounting elements for the two side cameras used to capture the mirror reflected light induce reduction of the four _pi_ field of view.
 Nevertheless, this prototype is able to considerably increase the field of view according to standard cameras and other omnidirectional devices, toward robust structure from motion pipelines.
-As a last element, the images captured by the camera produce _perfect_ four _pi_ panoramas without parallax effects within single shots.
+As a last element, the images captured by the camera produce _perfect_ four _pi_ panoramas without parallax effects

 ## Spherical Algorithm